UPDATE- The tips for Duke Fuqua’s 2012 MBA Application are now available online. Please post questions or comments to the new post.

 Three essay questions must be completed before submitting your application.
 Prepare your essays carefully.
 The Admissions Committee considers your responses to the following questions important in the selection process.
 Please respond fully and concisely using 1.5 line spacing.
-Your response to each question should be no more than 2 pages in length, with a font size not smaller than 10-point.
+Your response to each question should be no more than 2 pages in length, with a font size no less than 10-point.

-Duke is very proud of its community: Team Fuqua.
-Consequently, it carefully chooses team members.
+Duke is very proud of its collaborative and diverse community.
+Consequently, it carefully chooses community members.
 The questions below are an opportunity for you to introduce yourself as an individual, a member of your community or team, and a professional and future leader.
 As the questions show, all facets are important to Fuqua.

 Applicant Essays: Answer all 3 essay questions.